 Let’s talk about what exactly are those benefits that were mentioned before apply for.

 - They can use heat maps to see if there is an instance like a non-clickable object being clicked by customers.
 And, making sure that the design is how the customer wants not how they themselves like it to be.

 - Using heat maps for comparing website performance after a new design or an A/B test.

-- Having an accurate dataset for their decisions can help them a lot for making them real.
+- Having an accurate dataset for their decisions can help them a lot in making them real.
 Heat maps provide them with this dataset.

 - Marketing Professionals

-- Making sure the placement of advertisements is correct.
+- Make sure the placement of advertisements is correct.
 So, the customers won’t miss them by just not being in the ideal place.